Examples of the types of criminal cases we handle:

 What Happens If I Am Convicted?

 You could face several consequences depending on the severity of your charge.
-A Fulton County criminal defense attorney like Thomas Salata can help you weigh your options and work toward moving past your domestic violence charge and on with your life.
+A Fulton County criminal defense attorney like Thomas Salata can help you weigh your options and work toward moving past your domestic violence charge.

 You may also be required to complete an intervention program designed to rehabilitate domestic violence offenders.
 In severe cases, the court may order you to spend time in a correctional facility, but a knowledgeable criminal attorney can help you keep your sentence to a minimum.